vdwivedi190/pypratt/README.md

 # A simple algebraic expression evaluator and parser

-This package implements Pratt parsing to parse and evaluate mathematical expressions, supporting computation in arbitary bases and a variety of operators as well as parse tree visualization.
+This package implements a _Pratt parser_ to parse and evaluate mathematical expressions, supporting computation in arbitary bases and a variety of operators as well as parse tree visualization.
 It provides a class `AlgebraEval` as well as a REPL for usage from the command line.

 ## Usage